prime-run/xremap/README.md

         held: KEY_YYY # Required, also accepts arrays
         alone: KEY_ZZZ # Required, also accepts arrays
         alone_timeout_millis: 1000 # Optional
+        free_hold: false # Optional, if set to true, alone_timeout_millis will be ignored.
+        # And alone will be dispatched only if a second key wasn't pressed while held
       # Hook `keymap` action on key press/release events.
       KEY_XXX3:
         skip_key_event: true # Optional, skip original key event, defaults to false